 From Surrey Hill, the horse-drawn carriage tour takes you through Mackinac Island State Park past sights including Skull Cave and Post Cemetery where Fort Mackinac soldiers, their families and “The Chaplain’s Lady” are buried.

 The next stop on a horse-drawn carriage tour is the picturesque Arch Rock, one of many famous rock formations on Mackinac Island.
 The tour will make a brief stop here for viewing, and restrooms are available.
+(Starting Sept.
+11, 2023, Mackinac Island Carriage Tours will detour around construction of a new nature center near Arch Rock and will not make this stop.
+The nature center is scheduled to open in May 2024, when carriage tours will resume making stops at Arch Rock.)

 (Tip: A ticket to Fort Mackinac includes admission to other Mackinac State Historic Parks attractions on Mackinac Island including the Richard & Jane Manoogian Mackinac Art Museum, Biddle House Mackinac Island Native American Museum, Benjamin Blacksmith Shop, American Fur Company Store and Dr. Beaumont Museum and more.
 You may be able to get a deal on a combo package including a Mackinac Island ferry ticket and Fort Mackinac admission.)